LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

 This example project is focusing on Node version 18.0.0.

-### <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?
+### <a id="whatis_rdp"></a>What are Refinitiv Data Platform (RDP) APIs?

-The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy to use Web-based API.
+The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy-to-use Web-based API.

 RDP APIs give developers seamless and holistic access to all of the Refinitiv content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc, and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
 The RDP APIs delivery mechanisms are the following:
 * Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)